cmackler/automated-grunt-wordpress-deploy/README.md

-# Automated WordPress Development and Deployment with Grunt
+# Automated WordPress Development and Deployment with Vagrant and Grunt
 <p>I created this grunt package to automate my local WordPress development workflow. <strong>Please read through this carefully!</strong></p>

 <p><strong>This was designed to run in a Mac environment.
 I haven't tested this for Windows.</strong></p>